 When filling a position and there are names on the appropriate layoff list, the Employer will consider all bargaining unit employees on the layoff list and internal bargaining unit university candidates with the required skills and abilities for the specific position.

 If there are no names on the internal layoff list, the position will be posted on the university’s employment website for a period of not less than ten (10) full working days.
 Employees who hold permanent status in the job classification of the vacant position may request to be transferred.
 The request must be submitted to the Human Resources office through the online application process during position’s posting period.
-Employer will consider all requests for transfer prior to considering other candidates.
+Employer will consider all requests for transfer prior to considering nonpermanent employees and/or external candidates.
 If an employee is accepted for transfer, they will be notified at the time of transfer whether they are required to serve a trial service period.
+If an internal candidate is not selected for the position, the Employer, upon request, will provide the candidate with a one-on-one meeting to discuss why they were not selected for the position and to outline the skill set they may need to obtain.

 An internal promotional candidate is an employee who applies for appointment with the Employer to a class with a higher salary range maximum.